Pyramid of el-Kula

-The Pyramid of el-Kula, along with the pyramids in Edfu-South, Elephantine, Ombos, Saujet el-Meitin, Seila, and Sinki, belongs to a group of seven very similar small step pyramids that were all built far away from the major centers of Egypt and about which very little is known.
+The Pyramid of el-Kula, along with the pyramids in Edfu-South, Elephantine, Ombos, Zawyet el-Maiyitin, Seila, and Sinki, belongs to a group of seven very similar small step pyramids that were all built far away from the major centers of Egypt and about which very little is known.
 It is located approximately six kilometers north of the ancient site of Hierakonpolis near the village of Naga el-Mamariya.
 Of all the pyramids mentioned above, it is in the best state of preservation.
 It was first described in 1837 by John Shae Perring and Richard William Howard Vyse, who called it el-Koofa.
 A thorough excavation and examination of the structure was carried out in 1949 under the direction of the Belgian Egyptologist Jean Capart.

 Description

 The pyramid consists of three steps and has a side length of 18.60 meters.
 Its height is still 8.25 meters today, although Perring and Vyse measured it in the mid-19th century at 11.75 meters.
 It consists of a core building with a side length of approximately 10.20 meters, around which two shells of 4.5 ells thickness each are arranged.
 A special feature of this pyramid is that its corners, and not its sides as is customary in Egyptian pyramids, are aligned with the cardinal directions.
 The explanation for this surely lies in the fact that its eastern side is oriented towards the course of the Nile, which flows here quite precisely to the northwest.
 The pyramid was constructed using locally sourced limestone as building material.
 The individual blocks are only roughly hewn and measure up to 60 by 100 cm.
 They are stacked in courses with an average thickness of 35 cm.
 A mixture of clay, Nile silt, sand and small limestone chips served as mortar.

 On the northwest side there is a cut about eight meters deep, which was made at the end of the 19th century in an attempt to access a suspected burial chamber that was not present.
 It is unclear who made this cut, it has been attributed to Gaston Maspero, who excavated in el-Kula around 1900, as well as to Edouard Naville, who worked there in 1884.
 However, the cut can already be seen in a photo that was taken in 1882, according to Maspero's information.